IBM/tds/README.md

 cmake -G Ninja -DNNPACK_LIBRARY_TYPE=static ..
 ```

-This generates `libnnpack.a` and `libpthreadpool.a`, which need to be included during linking time of the `tds` executable.
+This generates `libnnpack.a` and `libpthreadpool.a`, which are included during linking time of the `tds` executable.

 ## Usage